 If you're going to survive summer on a Mediterranean cruise, you'll need this Zen-like approach to the heat (not to mention the crowds).
 Here are my hard-won tips for taking a safe and enjoyable trip to the Mediterranean in the heat (literally!) of summer.
 If you'd rather not travel this way, I suggest booking your cruise for the fall, winter or spring, when it's cooler and less crowded.

+Don't Overdo It.
 If you're typically a "go, go, go!" kind of traveler, consider slowing the pace down when it's 90 degrees outside.
 Instead of jam-packing your day in order to see everything a port has to offer, schedule breaks to sit on a park bench or in a cafe between sightseeing stops.
 Your body just can't handle a breakneck pace when it's so hot out, and if you pick two or three must-sees to visit, you'll be a lot more satisfied with your day than if you try to do six things and don't make it to all of them (or are so tired afterward that you can't possibly get up early and do it again in the next port).

 Another way to slow down your pace is to alternate between what my European travel companion calls "Culture Days" and "Beach Days."
 On a "Culture Day," you can do your hardcore sightseeing and get your fill of museums, cathedrals and cultural attractions.
 But make the following day a "Beach Day," when you sleep in a bit, then camp out at a park, beach or cafe and people-watch or read a book.
 In short, take it easy.
 You'll be better able to handle the summer heat.

+Listen to Your Body.
 Now is not the time for machismo or stinginess.
 If you're thirsty, get a drink -- even if that means lugging a huge water bottle through Rome or buying over-priced drinks at snack stands.
 At the first signs of hunger, find a place for lunch.
 Don't put it off until you're ravenous and cranky and wilting from the midday sun.
 And forget about your diet -- cool gelato is just what the doctor ordered on a hot summer day.
 Not only will these steps keep you from dehydrating and feeling sick, but they will prevent you and your travel companions from getting snippy with each other and causing tension in the group.
 And don't eat on the go; sit down and relish your snack because it's a good excuse for a break.